Thotogelo/Enviro365Assessment_MTRamothole_GradJava/README.md

 The application uses an in-memory H2 database for storing data.
 The data in the database is temporary and will be lost when the application is stopped.

+  ##NOTE
+  Issue with database: The database continues to be case sensitive despite clear configuration and URL disabling it, ensure that when requesting Categories the category name is in PascelCase e.g. "GeneralWaste" instead of "generalwaste"

 ## Testing

 Unit tests have been written to ensure the functionality, reliability, and performance of the API endpoints.
 To run the